 There is no universal rule to cook pasta right, it varies as per the product you are using.
 So make sure you follow the instructions in your package and cook the pasta in hot boiling water.
 The most common way is to cook the pasta till al dente (almost cooked, but not completely cooked) and then drain it.
 Do not keep your cooked pasta waiting too long before you add it to your sauce.
 For best results, boiling the pasta and making the sauce should be carried out simultaneously.
 In this case, since making the sauce barely takes five minutes, you will have to cook the pasta just before you start making the sauce.

-Adding salt to the pasta
+5. Adding salt to the pasta water

 This is such a crucial step for a good plate of pasta.
 You do not want the sauce to have all the seasoning correct, and the actual spaghetti strands to be bland!

 The reason why you need to boil pasta in salty water is that that’s the only time you are going to actually season the pasta.
-The spaghetti needs to have its own flavor too, and adding salt during the boiling process can give that elevated feel to your recipe.
+The spaghetti needs to have its own flavour too, and adding salt during the boiling process can give that elevated feel to your recipe.